Scania PRT-range: Scania XT

 Introduced in September 2017, the Scania XT is sold in multiple configurations.
 Apart from its standard model, the XT features a steel bumper with which extended up to 150 millimetres, a protection shield, a towing device, high air intake and replaced standard side mirrors with reinforced ribbed rear view mirrors.
 It is certified for 40 tonnes, while enabling to pull other vehicles and equipment as well as to be towed when needed.
 Optional include an electronic braking system (EBS) with discs or drums, new two-leaf parabolic front springs and enlarged wheel housings to accommodate larger than normal wheel/tyre combinations, can be specified together with two different vertical exhaust stack options.
 The XT can also have touchscreen infotainment systems.
 Deliveries began in late 2017.

+Scania Dynamic

+On 14 September 2026, Scania revealed a new version of the both R and S range called "Scania Dynamic" with aerodynamic appearance, refreshed face with new lettering logo of "SCANIA", new door handles and new headlamps, with a camera based mirrors eventually taking place replaces traditional mirrors.
+On the next day, it also made its German public appearance took place in Hanover at the IAA Commercial Vehicle Show.